David-McSharry/collaborator-finder/README.md

 streamlit run frontend.py
 `

 The depth of LLM search is currently quite shallow due to inference cost + rate limits from greaterwrong.com, but can pretty easily scaled up at a later date.
+To produce better outputs you can probably replace hardcoded gpt-4o-mini with gpt-4o.